openid/fapi/fapi-2_0-security-profile.md

 where the authorization server issues a new refresh token to the client as part of the `refresh_token` grant.
 This document discourages the use of this feature as it does not bring any security benefits for confidential clients, and can cause significant operational issues.
-However, to allow for operational agility, authorization servers may implement it providing they meet the requirement in Clause 10.
+For example a network error may prevent a client from receiving a new refresh token, if the authorisation server prevents the client from retrying the token request with the previous refresh token then an end-user may have to be sent through an authorization flow.
+Despite these operational issues, authorization servers may implement refresh token rotation providing they meet the requirement in 5.3.2.1.10.

 **NOTE 3**:
 This document is structured to support a variety of grants to be used with the general